saona-raimundo/preexplorer/README.md

 2. Pass the results to a suitable struct from ``preexplorer``, or use the ``preexplore`` method.
 3. Use the method ``plot`` or ``plot_later``.

-In both cases, after ``cargo run``, your data is saved and a suitable first script for gnuplot to plot it is saved too.
+After ``cargo run``, your data is saved and a suitable first script for gnuplot to plot the data is saved.
 If you used ``plot``, you will get a plot by gnuplot that you can save.

-To get the plot again, run from the console

-``gnuplot target\\preexplorer\\plots\\my_identifier.gnu``,
+The gnuplot script is located in

+``target\\preexplorer\\plots\\my_identifier.gnu``

-where ``my_identifier`` is the name you gave in rust.
-That is the location of the script for gnuplot.
+where ``my_identifier`` is the name you gave in rust to the plot.

+Therefore, to run it in gnuplot (and get the plot again), run from the console

+``gnuplot target\\preexplorer\\plots\\my_identifier.gnu``

-Want a different plot?
+- Want a different plot?
 Change this file according to your needs and run again.

-Want to use gnuplot as an interactive plotting engine?
+- Want to use gnuplot as an interactive plotting engine?
 Run ``gnuplot`` in the console, copy and paste the script and keep going with your favorite gnuplot commands.

 # Main features